Plank and Side Plank

 The plank and side plank in your Strength and Conditioning workouts are prescribed in the number of sets and reps you should perform.

-For example, 1 x 3 is asking you to perform 1 set of 3 reps (1 x 3 each side alternating for the side plank).
+For example, 1 x 3 is asking you to perform one set of three reps (1 x 3 each side alternating for the side plank).

-The duration of those reps is dependant on your personal fitness and ability.
-You should hold for as long as you can maintain good form.
+The duration of those reps is dependent on your fitness and ability.
+Hold for as long as you can maintain good form.

 Why do the Plank?

-The plank, when performed well, will strengthen your core muscles (abs, glutes, hips and lower back) which work together to hold your torso solid as you swim, bike and run.
-Core strength will save energy from being wasted, minimise your risk of injury and add dynamic power for all disciplines.
+The plank, when performed well, will strengthen your core (abdominal muscles, glutes, hips, and lower back) which work together to hold your torso strong as you swim, bike, and run.
+Core strength will save wasted energy, minimize your risk of injury, and add dynamic power for all disciplines.

 What is Good Form?

-Facedown, rest your weight on your forearms and toes, pull your abs in tight.
+Facedown, rest your weight on your forearms and toes, pull your abdominal muscles tight.
 Maintain your hold for as long as you can with your body in a straight line from your shoulders to heels.
 Don’t allow your hips to sag or back to arch up.
 Keep your elbows in line with your shoulders.